radiovisual/keeli/README.md

 npm install --global keeli
 ```

 And then you have the `keeli` command in your terminal.
-Now you are ready to [configure Keeli for your first validation check](#configuration)
+Now you are ready to [configure Keeli for your first validation check](#configuration). 🎉

 ## Project Installation

-If you don't need the `keeli` command to be available globally on your system, then you can install Keeli into your project directly as a `devDependency` using the package manager of your choice:
+If you don't need the `keeli` command to be available globally on your system, then you can install Keeli into your project directly into `devDependencies` using the package manager of your choice:

 **npm**